standardloop/knowledge-transfer/01-kind/README.md

 #### Run

-I recomend opening a seperate terminal session for running this command.
+I recommend opening a separate terminal session for running this command to easily view the logs.

 According to the [README of the repository](https://github.com/kubernetes-sigs/cloud-provider-kind/blob/main/README.md), you will need to run with `sudo`
 ```sh